 Over the course of the project you will:

 - Engage with a novel research problem in the up-and-coming research field of hot electron science

 - Develop a deeper understanding of optical and semiconductor physics and how photodetectors operate

-- Gain real experience in the design and simulation of optoelectronic devices using commercial modelling software
+- Gain real experience in the design and simulation of optoelectronic devices

 - Get a chance to independently and creatively solve problems

 - Undertake independent research and build up your analytical skills